colinturner/email-validator/README.md

 ## Notes on Kickbox API

 The Kickbox API only allows a limited number of email verifications under the free plan (which this project uses).
 If the web app exceeds the free quota, change the API key to the Sandbox key.
-In **index.js** (in the project's root) on Line 6, comment out the Production API key and uncomment the Sandbox API key.
+In **index.js** (in the project's root) on Lines 6 and 7, comment out the Production API key and uncomment the Sandbox API key.
 The web app will then still work, but the Kickbox API will return dummy Sandbox results - essentially any email will then be deemed deliverable.

 ## Other notes